Western Canada Bootblack Information

 Unlike many community titles, the work schedule and itinerary is to a large degree self-directed by the titleholders.
 Your life remains your own.
 There is no absolute calendar of appointments and list of commitments.
 The work you chose to do has to fit within the realities of your life – and that’s your decision.

-The WCBB contest is open to all bootblacks who are residents of Western Canada (BC, Alberta, Saskatchewan, and Manitoba).
+The WCBB contest is open to all bootblacks who are a resident of Canada west of the Ontario/Manitoba border, including the entirety of the three northern territories.
 A previous bootblack title is not required to run for WCBB.
 Bootblacking is a passion for us and those that seek to represent our community as titleholders.
 As the Western Canadian Bootblack, you’ll be responsible for sharing your passion,.
 Like many Leather titles, WCBB is an educational title, requiring you to teach 3 classes throughout your title year.
 Both the contest and title are about representing the passion for boots and bootblacking, and showcasing its diversity.

 Our primary goal for the WCBB contest and title is to network and connect with the greater BDSM and Leather community, to help educate the broader community about bootblacking, you are a guide and mentor to those just starting to explore their interest in boots and blacking, as well as share information and your experiences with existing established bootblacks.